kappa77/backup-restore-postgresql/README.md

 ### backup.bash

-This command create a tar of entire postgresql directory ***including pg_xlog directory***
+This command create a tar of entire PostgresSQL directory ***including pg_xlog directory***

+Tar is located at /backup/YYYYMMDD/basebackup_last.tgz

-Tar is located at /backup/YYYYMMDDhhmmss/backup_YYYYMMDDhhmmss.tgz
+Tar is located at /backup/YYYYMMDD/backup_BACKUPID_YYYYMMDDHHmmss.tgz

 #### Example